Keith Cooper (referee): Career

 Cooper completed two more seasons, operating entirely in the Premier League and Cups (as was standard for Premier referees at the time) before retiring in 1996.
 He later became a Football League assessor.

 At the international level, he handled a number of matches, including a European Championship qualifier between the Republic of Ireland and Luxembourg in September 1987.

 Retirement

 Upon retirement, Cooper became Referees’ Officer for Wales.
 He has now retired from that position, and has contributed to radio broadcasts as a football pundit.

 He has also worked in education within Torfaen and Caerphilly County Borough Councils, working with children with special needs, especially children with sight problems.

 Personal life

-Cooper's son Steve (born December 1979) is a professional football coach who is currently managing Danish Superliga side Brøndby IF, having previously been head coach of Nottingham Forest, Swansea City and Leicester City F.C..
+Cooper's son Steve (born December 1979) is a professional football coach who most recently managed Danish Superliga side Brøndby IF, having also previously been head coach of Nottingham Forest, Swansea City and Leicester City F.C..